Asset Bubbles and Inflation

 1 – Net returns reflect the performance of an investor who invested from inception and is eligible to participate in new issues and side pocket investments.
 Net returns reflect the reinvestment of dividends and earnings and the deduction of all expenses and fees (including the highest management fee and incentive allocation charged, where applicable).
 An actual client’s results may vary due to the timing of capital transactions, high watermarks, and performance.

 2 – Performance figures presented Excluding SCM SP represent the fund’s net returns calculated without the impact of the San Cristobal Mining, Inc. side pocket that was designated on July 1st, 2024.
-The side pocket includes a private equity asset that is not available to new investors in the funds after July 1, 2024.
+The side pocket includes a private equity asset that is not available to new investors in the funds on or after July 1, 2024.
 Excluding these assets provides a clearer view of the performance to investors coming into the funds after that date.
 New investors cannot participate in the SCM Side Pocket and will not share in its potential gains or losses.
 Investors should consider both the overall performance and the performance excluding the side pocket when evaluating the fund’s returns.

 3 – The SMA composites include all accounts that are managed according to CPM’s precious metals or large cap SMA strategy over which it has full discretion.
 Investment results shown are for taxable and tax-exempt accounts.
 Any possible tax liabilities incurred by the taxable accounts are not reflected in net performance.
 Performance results are time weighted and reflect the deduction of advisory fees, brokerage commissions, and other expenses that a client would have paid, and includes the reinvestment of dividends and other earnings.